blueloveTH/keras4torch/docs/docs/index.md

-#### For `keras4torch_contest`
+#### For `torchlab`

-Anyone can upload module or algorithm to `k4tc` then share it with the community.
+Anyone can upload module or algorithm to `torchlab` then share it with the community.

-For doing this, you need to prepare your code and create a pull request to `./keras4torch_contest`.
+For doing this, you need to prepare your code and create a pull request to `./torchlab`.

-There are several directories in `./keras4torch_contest`.
+There are several directories in `./torchlab`.
 Make sure you are choosing the correct directory.

 + applications/